Andrew J. Kuehn

-Andrew J. Kuehn (September 24, 1937 – January 29, 2004) was an American film producer notable for revolutionizing the American film trailer in the early 1960s and for producing and directing featurette films for television like Lights, Camera, Annie!
-Getting in Shape for the "Main Event", Behind the Scenes: Beyond the Poseidon Adventure, documentaries and feature-length motion pictures, including D.O.A., Get Bruce and Terror in the Aisles.
+Andrew J. Kuehn (September 24, 1937 – January 29, 2004) was an American film producer notable for revolutionizing the American film trailer in the early 1960s and for producing and directing featurette films for television such as, Lights, Camera, Annie!
+Getting in Shape for the "Main Event", and Behind the Scenes: Beyond the Poseidon Adventure as well as documentaries and feature-length motion pictures including D.O.A., Get Bruce, and Terror in the Aisles.

 Early life

 Andrew J. Kuehn was raised on the South side of Chicago, Illinois.
 He attended the University of Miami, produced a local radio show and worked as a floor manager for a local sports television show.
 In 1961, Kuehn started working with National Screen Service, which was the predominant, if not singular, provider of motion picture trailers to Hollywood.
 At the time, their trailers typically featured a great deal of copy, slowly paced editing, bold graphic treatment of titles and cast information, and a presentational style borrowed from circus pitchmen and carnival barkers.